A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Two -enumerations of magnet bar regions

 If $a=0$, by removing forced lozenges along the base of the region $B_{m,0}(x,y,z,t)$, we get the weighted hexagon $Hex(z,x+y+m,t)$ in which a right lozenge is weighted by $q^{m+l}$, where $l$ is the distance from the top of the lozenge to the bottom of the hexagon (see Figure \ref{basecase2}(e)).
 By dividing the weight of each right lozenge of the hexagon by $q^{m}$, we get back the weight assignment $wt_2$.
 Since the product of weights of the forced lozenges in Figure \ref{basecase2}(e) is equal to $q^{y\binom{m+1}{2}}$, we get from (\ref{forceeq})

 where the factor $q^{mz(x+y+m)}$ comes from the weight division.
 Then (\ref{qmagnet}) follows from Corollary \ref{hexprop1}.

 If $y=0$, after removing forced vertical lozenges (which have the weight 1), we get a new weighted region $R$ (the region restricted by the bold contour in Figure \ref{basecase2}(b)).
-By rotating $R$ $60^{\circ}$ clockwise and reflecting it about a vertical line, we get the region $K_{m}(z,a,x,t)$ weighted by $wt_1$.
+By rotating $R$ $60^{\circ}$ clockwise and reflecting the resulting region about a vertical line, we get the region $K_{m}(z,a,x,t)$ weighted by $wt_1$.
 Thus, we have